eliaskosunen/varuna/README.md

 Varuna is a general-purpose compiled programming language.
 The implementation of the language can be found in this repository.
+More specifically, this compiler is an LLVM front-end.

 WORK IN PROGRESS.
 Master branch contains stable, but very outdated and unfunctional code.
 Wait for 0.1 release (coming soon(tm)) or grab the code from the develop branch.